 This comment really took me back.
 Many of the girls nodded in agreement with her and this led us onto a discussion about what good enough looks like.
 They didn’t know the answer.
-However, the underlying feeling was that even when they are successful at something, they can’t feel happy because they know others are better than them.
+However, the underlying feeling was that even when they are successful at something, they can’t stop comparing themselves to others around them.
 They permanently fear their next challenge and the possible failure of it.

 Always comparing ourselves to others can have a long lasting negative effect on our emotional health.
 It can lead to low self-esteem, anxiety and sometimes depression.
 I coach both adults and teenagers and there are many times where a client has such a low opinion of themselves that they find it difficult to function and enjoy life.
 This fear of not being good enough and comparing themselves to others, manifests itself in many areas of their lives on a daily basis.

 Simple tasks like: walking into a shop on their own; putting their hand up in class; speaking up when with a group of friends or giving an opinion in a work situation, seems overwhelming.
 They seem to have a debilitating fear about what other people think of them.
 They are scared of making a mistake or looking stupid in front of others.
 I feel that because of this, they spend much of their time watching other people’s lives on social media, in the perceived comfort of their own space.
 This space can be anywhere now, with 4G and Wi-Fi.

 Constant social media comparison